-As a Heartland Hospice volunteer, you can donate as much or as little of your time as you desire.
+As a hospice volunteer, you can donate as much or as little of your time as you desire.
 When you become a volunteer, we will provide you with a detailed orientation to the hospice program, so you will fully understand our caring philosophy and goals and have the skills needed to assist patients and their families.
 To become a hospice volunteer, download and complete our volunteer form.
 Please email, fax or mail it to us and we will contact you once the form has been received.
 If you have any questions, please call our agency.

 Please email (if you use Microsoft Outlook, please use this link instead), fax (320-654-6803), or mail it to us and we will contact you once the form has been received.
 If you have any questions, please call our agency.

-Why are veteran volunteers important to Heartland?
+Why are veteran volunteers important to us?